Updated: Dec 19, 2022

-Metals have been used in the healing arts for thousands of years.
-In Japan, the type of metal used in teishin-based acupuncture techniques related to shonishin, Tyohari School, or Funamizu Style treatments is often a primary consideration.
-The two most common metals used for teishin are silver and gold.
-Silver is traditionally considered sedating and gold tonifying.
-This is a good starting point, but an overly simple one.
-Each metal has its own unique personality that can be enhanced or shaped using the appropriate techniques.
-Below are descriptions of different metals that you may commonly come across in the healing arts.
+Metals have long been used in the healing arts for their unique properties and energetic qualities.
+In Japan, the type of metal used in teishin-based acupuncture techniques, such as shonishin, Tyohari School, or Funamizu Style treatments, is often a primary consideration.
+The best metal used for a facial gua sha tool can be determined by the user's complexion, and creating the correct bronze alloy for a singing bowl is a critical factor in its resonant qualities.
+Each metal has its unique personality that can be enhanced or shaped using the appropriate techniques.

 Silver is a cool nourishing rain washing away the dirt on a warm summer day.

-practitioner.
-It is the most thermally conductive and electrically conductive metal used for acupuncture tools.
+Silver in East Asian medicine is traditionally considered sedating and can easily transmit the practitioner's intention.
+Since silver takes on the practitioner's intention so well, it is often the best choice for a first teishin.
+From a physics standpoint, silver is the most thermally and electrically conductive metal.
 The two types of silver used are fine silver and sterling silver.
 Fine silver is over 99.9% pure and is slightly softer than sterling.
-It offers purer energetics and is slightly more sedating.
+It offers purer energetics and is somewhat more sedating.
 Sterling silver is 92.5% silver and 7.5% other metals (usually copper).
-Sterling has a flatter energetic feel but offers slightly superior durability.
-Silver is often used as a polarity agent or Yin-Yang pair with Gold.
+Sterling has a flatter, energetic feel but offers slightly superior durability making it ideal for tools used for scraping and rubbing.
+Silver is often used as a polarity agent or Yin-Yang pair with gold.

 Zinc is empty, like a dry riverbed waiting to be filled.